 Art & Invention is a place to explore ideas about creativity, diversity, collaboration, and resilience.
 It’s a place to articulate personal and collaborative challenges and then brainstorm on ways to push through them.
 It’s a place to talk about complex social, economic, and environmental issues that need our attention.
 Finally, Art & Invention is a place to help you bring out the best in you and inspire you to bring out the best in others so that we can get to work on the important stuff.

-Xanthe Matychak is a multi-media artist and educator and a business and technology mentor.
+Xanthe Matychak is a designer and educator and a business and technology mentor.
 She has shared her work at SxSW Interactive, MIT Fab Foundation, The White House OSTP, World Makerfaire, and Sabic Academy in Riyadh.
 She lives in Ithaca, NY.

 xanthe dot matychak at gmail dot com